1. Digital Health Apps/Software

 Yes, there are some subsidies in Singapore for patients as well as small and medium-sized healthcare providers in relation to telemedicine services.

-In a similar vein, to manage the impact of COVID-19, the Infocomm Media Development Authority and Enterprise Singapore has expanded the range of pre-approved teleconsultation digital solutions (to include three teleconsultation solutions) in May 2020 and announced grants and subsidies to encourage small and medium-sized healthcare providers to adopt these solutions.
+The government has also committed to supporting the development of health technology, which includes telemedicine.
+For example, the Infocomm Media Development Authority and Enterprise Singapore expanded the range of pre-approved teleconsultation digital solutions (to include three teleconsultation solutions) in May 2020 and announced grants and subsidies to encourage small and medium-sized healthcare providers to adopt these solutions.

 14. Are there specific data protection regulations covering telemedicine (outside the context of using a digital health app) in your jurisdiction?
 If so, please summarise what they are.

 As set out in Q2 above, there are no specific data protection regulations covering telemedicine in Singapore.
-However, healthcare and telemedicine providers should ensure that the collection, use and disclosure of personal data of patients are in compliance with the PDPA, and other relevant guidelines and regulations, including the PDPC’s Advisory Guidelines for the Healthcare Sector.
+However, under the Healthcare Services (General) Regulations 2021, telemedicine providers (and other healthcare providers) are obliged to maintain the confidentiality, integrity and security of every patient health record kept.
+In addition, healthcare and telemedicine providers should ensure that the collection, use and disclosure of patients’ personal data are in compliance with the PDPA and other relevant guidelines and regulations, including the PDPC’s Advisory Guidelines for the Healthcare Sector.